jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

   caption: [Averaged curvature magnitude in the undisturbed region along the normalized span position calculated using method 1 according to @eq_53, comparing six lift coefficients $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ at a constant pressure of $51.03 "MPa"$.]
 ) <fig_47>

-The evaluation presented in @fig_46 and @fig_47 examines the impact of the lift coefficient $C_L$ at a constant pressure of $51.03 "MPa"$.
-Following method 1, @fig_48 and @fig_49 investigate the pressure effects while maintaining a constant lift coefficient of $C_L approx 0.6$.
-Although @fig_48 demonstrates that pressure variations influence the resulting curvature, this impact remains notably small despite the considerable pressure range from $15 "MPa"$ to $110 "MPa"$.
 // ---------------------------- method 1 pressure --------------------------- //
 // fine
 #figure(